 I am running DebWrt on my Asus RT-N16 and it works well.
-The only problem that I have is: in case I misconfigure something and the device is inaccessible via network, I need to open the case then connect a serial port to fix it.
-Because the configuration is in USB, I don’t have to open the case very of, in most cases, I can unplug the USB disk, mount it in my Linux machine, try to fix the configuration, plug the USB again, restart the router, and hope that my fix works.
-Either way, both is such a hassle.
+The only problem that I have is: in case I misconfigure something and the device is inaccessible via the network, I need to open the case then connect a serial port to fix it.
+Because the configuration is in USB, I don’t have to open the case very often, in most cases, I can unplug the USB disk, mount it in my Linux machine, try to fix the configuration, plug the USB again, restart the router, and hope that my fix works.
+Either way, both are such a hassle.

 So I bought a 7.32 USD bluetooth module from Aliexpress and installed it on my RT-N16.
-Some of you may think that it is a bad idea, because bluetooth interferes (somewhat) with WIFI, but I don’t plan to keep constant connection via bluetooth, and when I do make the connection, the data that I am transferring is very small (may be just several kilobytes per minutes).
-So far in my testing, when connected via bluetooth, I didn’t notice any speed difference in WIFI transfer speed (even when transferring large files via WIFI) and typing furiously from my bluetooth terminal.
+Some of you may think that it is a bad idea because Bluetooth interferes (somewhat) with WIFI, but I don’t plan to keep constant connection via Bluetooth, and when I do make the connection, the data that I am transferring is very small (maybe just several kilobytes per minutes).
+So far in my testing, when connected via Bluetooth, I didn’t notice any speed difference in WIFI transfer speed (even when transferring large files via WIFI) and typing furiously from my Bluetooth terminal.
 Asus RTN16 only supports 2.4 GHz, but If your router supports 5GHz, I think you should use that band to eliminate any possible interference.

 Asus RT-N16 has a serial header ready to be connected (it even has labels on it, GND, RX, TX, VCC):

-But before plugging in the module, I need to set the speed of the bluetooth serial module to 115200, because the default speed is 9600.
-To setup the bluetooth serial module, we need to connect it to a computer via serial port (I am using Bus Pirate for this).
+But before plugging in the module, I need to set the speed of the Bluetooth serial module to 115200, because the default speed is 9600.
+To set up the Bluetooth serial module, we need to connect it to a computer via serial port (I am using Bus Pirate for this).

-My version of Bluetooth module is H-C07, and for this version, the device doesn’t use \r or \n to terminate command, it just use time (a complete commands must be received within few hundreds millisecond).
-Typing very-very quickly in your terminal wont work, so just copy and paste the command from your text editor.
-The command needed to set the bluetooth module to 115200 is “AT+BAUD8″.
-These bluetooth modules usually doesn’t come with documentation, so you need to look on the internet for your specific version.
+My version of Bluetooth module is H-C07, and for this version, the device doesn’t use \r or \n to terminate command, it just uses time out to end a command (a complete command must be received within few hundreds millisecond).
+Typing very-very quickly in your terminal won’t work, so just copy and paste the command from your text editor.
+The command needed to set the Bluetooth module to 115200 is “AT+BAUD8”.
+These Bluetooth modules usually don’t come with documentation, so you need to look on the internet for your specific version.

-One of the nice thing about bluetooth is: it is accessible from non pc devices.
+One of the nice thing about Bluetooth is: it is accessible from non-PC devices.
 After connecting the cables, I can connect to my router using Android Bluetooth SPP